shloknatarajan/cs224w-project/docs/MODEL_RESULTS_SUMMARY.md

 **Log**: `baselines_20251209_185813/baselines.log`
 **Date**: December 9, 2025

+**What these models are**: Vanilla 2-layer GCN, GAT, GraphSAGE, and GraphTransformer trained solely on adjacency information.
+Decoders are simple bilinear or MLP heads without feature augmentation.

+**Why the results matter**: These runs isolate the value of structure-only learning.
+The gaps vs. feature-rich models quantify the contribution of molecular descriptors, and the overfitting patterns warn against scaling depth without adding signal.

 | Model | Validation Hits@20 | Test Hits@20 | Best Epoch | Val-Test Gap |
 |-------|-------------------|--------------|------------|--------------|
 | **GCN** | 13.59% | 11.02% | 135 | 2.58% (19.0%) |